Govind Sakharam Sardesai

-Rao Bahadur Govind Sakharam Sardesai (17 May 1865 – 29 November 1959), popularly known as Riyasatkar Sardesai, was a historian from Bombay Presidency, India.
+Rao Bahadur Govind Sakharam Sardesai (17 May 1865 – 29 November 1959), popularly known as Riyasatkar Sardesai, was an Indian historian based in Bombay Presidency, India.

 Through his Riyasats written in Marathi, Sardesai presented an account of over 1,000 years of Indian history until 1848.
 He also wrote the three-volume New History of Marathas in English.

 Sardesai's work was recognised with a Padma Bhushan award from the Government of India in 1957.

 Biography

 Sardesai was born in a middle-class Brahmin family in the village of Govil in Ratnagiri District.
 He received his high school education in Ratnagiri, and college education in Pune and Mumbai.
 Then he joined the service of the princely state of Baroda in 1889.
 Shortly thereafter, Maharaja Sayajirao Gaekwad III appointed him as his personal secretary, and subsequently as a tutor of the princes.

 With encouragement from the Maharaja and being able to access the large collection of books and historical papers in the royal library, Sardesai compiled voluminous historical data and wrote several books.

 He often accompanied the Maharaja during the latter's trips to the UK, US, and Europe; this helped Sardesai to broaden his outlook of history.

 Sardesai wrote eight volumes of Marathi Riyasat, three volumes of Musalmani Riyasat, and two volumes of British Riyasat.